apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

 This guide shows you how to set up an SDK environment to target applications for the BlackBerry platform prior to version 10.
-If you want to target the most recent version, see BlackBerry 10 Platform Guide.
+If you want to target the most recent version, see the BlackBerry 10 Platform Guide.
+See the following for more detailed platform-specific
+information:

+* BlackBerry Configuration
+* Upgrading BlackBerry
+* BlackBerry Plugins
+* BlackBerry Command-line Tools

+The command-line tools above refer to versions prior to Cordova 3.0.
+See The Cordova Command-line Interface for information about the current interface.

 ## Requirements and Support